landonb/vim-reSTfold/README.rst

 About This Plugin
 =================

-This plugin improves upon and fixes performance issues with Vim's built-in reST syntax highlighting and document section folding.
+This plugin adds advanced reST document section folding, so you can use reStructuredText to manage notes files in Vim using reST markup.

 Installation
 ============